Join the conversation...

 Requests for changing your study/work sequence will not be considered if:

 Credit for successfully completed co-op work terms may be transferred between programs in different faculties.
 For transfer of co-op work terms credits to occur, the student must normally have at least satisfactory standing and their new prescribed study/work sequence must be sufficient to meet academic residency requirements and the student can attain the required number of study-relevant work terms for the co-op designation in the destination program.
 Depending on the destination program, this may be either an additional two work terms or otherwise half of the required number of work terms.
-The destination program/faculty may offer exceptional co-op credit transfer arrangements to students in unique situations or having special circumstances − such situations are considered on a case-by-case basis and normally involve consultation with Co-operative Education & Career Action.
+The destination program/faculty may offer exceptional co-op credit transfer arrangements to students in unique situations or those under special circumstances − such situations are considered on a case-by-case basis and normally involve consultation with the Co-operative Education department

 Each faculty has its own minimum academic standards.

 If you don't achieve and maintain your program’s academic standards you may need to withdraw from the co-op program.
 You will then continue in the regular (non-co-op) program, unless you’re in a mandatory co-op program.

 If you raise your grades within a certain period, re-entering the co-op program may be possible.
 Academic standards by faculty are listed in the undergraduate calendar.

 You must have received credit for the minimum number of work terms, work reports and PD credits for the co-op program of your faculty in which you enrolled (shown in the study/work sequence chart of the Undergraduate Calendar).